 Suelen Calonga is a visual artist, cultural manager and curator.
-Graduated in Social Communications (PUC-MG, 2007), specialized in Images and Media Cultures (UFMG, 2010) and currently concluding a masters at the MFA Public Art and New Artistic Strategies program (Bauhaus-Universität Weimar, 2020).
-Her ongoing research crosses academic, political and poetic experiences and interests from previous investigations with her spiritual journey linked to the Afrobrazilian cult Candomblé, culminating in the independent restitution of a cultural and liturgical heritage discovered in Germany and collected in Salvador in 1937, a time when Candombléwas still prohibited in Brazil.
-Suelen worked between 2014 and 2018 at Sesc-SP integrating the Visual Arts and Socio-Educational
+Holds a Master’s degree in MFA Public Art and New Artistic Strategies (Bauhaus-Universität Weimar, 2020).
+Graduated in Social Communications (PUC-MG, 2007), with a diploma in Images and Media Cultures (UFMG, 2010).
+Her ongoing research crosses academic, political and poetic experiences and interests from previous investigations with her spiritual journey linked to the Afrobrazilian cult Candomblé, culminating in the independent restitution of a cultural and liturgical heritage discovered in Germany and collected in Salvador in 1937, a time when Candomblé was still prohibited in Brazil.
+Suelen is today Imagery and Digital Assets Manager at Le Creuset, and worked between 2014 and 2018 at Sesc-SP integrating the Visual Arts and Socio-Educational

 teams, working in cultural management and curatorship of artistic projects with themes of broad social interest, especially in the field of ethnic-racial relations and studies of gender and sexuality.
 Before that, she worked as a photographer, freelance editorial designer and executive producer of musical careers through the Brazilian music export program of the House of Creative Economy of Sebrae-MG, participating in the Brazilian delegation at MIDEM 2014 in Cannes, France.
 Artistically, her work is situated between audiovisual, performance and, more recently, is moving towards strategies of artistic research as a poetic method in order to contain both her transmedia autobiographical narrative and the critique of processes and procedures that sustain the colonization of knowledge through arts and science.